utlib/discover-archives/docs/policies/basic-requirements-for-a-descriptive-record.md

 Select the unit of description from the drop down list provided.

+{: .note }
+> Manuscript Collection is a term used exclusively by the Thomas Fisher Rare Book Library.

 **Extent and Medium (3.1.5) / Extent of Descriptive Unit (including Specific Material Designation) (.5B)**

 Record the physical extent of the unit along with its specific media designation (SMD).
 Example: